choosehappy/HistoBlur/README.md

 in a csv file in the designated output folder.
 A mask of the blurry regions for each slide will also be outputted.

+# TO DO LIST

+Add better input checks to avoid abigious errors
+Add a function to change path format based on Operating System to allow for Windows compatibility Filter package warnings from appearing in user StdOut Add logging
+Add another function that performs blur percentage calculation without generating mask to speed things up